eugenebelieve/vod-market/README.md

 ### Import Dataset

-You can use the following commands generate some sample users and products as well as destroy all data, directly in your Database
+You have to use the following commands to generate sample users and vod products as well as destroy all data, directly in your Database

 ```
 # To Import Retail & User Data, run command from root directory
-npm run data:retail
+npm run data:vod

-# Destroy data
+# Destroy data - if needed
 npm run data:destroy
 ```